Necessity is the mother of invention.Plato

 With her husband, Professor Irv Weissman, as co-patentee, Dr. Tsukamoto’s patent for stem cell isolation was awarded in 1991.
 Their discovery gave people with blood cancer another chance at life and has since saved hundreds of thousands of lives.
-Her work with Stem Cells, Inc. involves the isolation of liver and neural stem cells as they pertain to a variety of diseases.
+Her work with Stem Cells, Inc. involves isolating liver and neural stem cells as they pertain to various diseases.

 She successfully invented the method to isolate blood stem cells in the body and obtained patent no. US5061620A.

 This is the most valuable patent in her portfolio.
 Dr. Tsukamoto has 48 patents globally in her portfolio, which belong to 8 unique patent families.

 #12.
 Laura Johanna van ‘t Veer

 Dr. Laura Johanna van ‘t Veer is a Dutch Molecular Biologist and inventor of MammaPrint.
 Her research focuses on personalized medicine to advance patient management based on knowledge of the genetic make-up of the tumor as well as the genetic make-up of the patient.
 She completed her Ph.D. in oncology and cancer biology from Leiden University.